soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 # Manage default mailbox auditing

-Starting in January of 2019, mailbox audit logging is turned on by default for all Microsoft 365 organizations.
-This means that certain actions performed by mailbox owners, delegates, and administrator are automatically logged, and that mailbox audit records will be available when you search for them in the audit log.
-Before mailbox auditing was turned on by default, you had to enable mailbox auditing for every user mailbox in your organization.
+Starting in January of 2019, mailbox audit logging is being turned on by default for all Microsoft 365 organizations.
+This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged, and that the corresponding mailbox audit records will be available when you search for them in the audit log.
+Before mailbox auditing was turned on by default, you had to manually enable it for every user mailbox in your organization.

 Here are some benefits of "on-by-default" mailbox auditing:

 - Auditing will be enabled by default when you create a new mailbox.
-You won't have explicitly enable it for new users.
+You won't have manually enable it for new users.

 - You won't have manage the mailbox actions that are audited.
-A set of mailbox actions are audited by default for each type of logon.
-Types of logon include Admin, Delegate, and Owner.
+A defined set of mailbox actions are audited by default for each type of logon.
+These logon types are Owner, Delegate, and Admin.

-- New mailbox actions will be audited by default.
-When Microsoft releases new mailbox actions (particularly those that will help protect your organization and help you with forensic investigations) they will automatically be added to the list of mailbox actions audited by default.
-This means you don't have to add (or remove) actions to the list of mailbox actions performed by owners, delegates, or admins.
+- New mailbox actions released by Microsoft will be audited by default.
+When Microsoft releases new mailbox actions (particularly those that will help protect your organization and help with forensic investigations), they will automatically be added to the list of mailbox actions audited by default.
+This means you don't have to add new actions to the list of mailbox actions performed by owners, delegates, or admins.

 - Ensure that you're auditing the same actions for all mailboxes so you have a consistent mailbox auditing policy across your organization.

 > [!TIP]
-> Maybe the most important thing to keep in mind is that with this new release, you don't have to do anything to manage mailbox auditing.
+> The important thing to keep in mind is that with this new release, you don't have to do anything to manage mailbox auditing.
 It just works.
 However, if you want to learn more, change the behavior from the default settings, or turn it off altogether, this article can help you with that.

 ## Verify that default mailbox auditing is turned on